-The 2018 Burleson Police Supervisor of the Year is Sergeant Jae Berg.
-Sergeant Berg, a thirteen year veteran of BPD has been a sergeant for three years.
-He is assigned to the Operations Bureau as an evening shift supervisor.
+The 2019 Burleson Police Supervisor of the Year is Sergeant Shelly Henken.
+Sergeant Henken, a ten year veteran of BPD, has been a sergeant for three and a half years.
+She is assigned to midnight shift patrol within the Operations Bureau.

 Civilian of the Year

 Burleson Police Department’s civilian staff works diligently behind the scenes in support of the department’s mission.
 The department is proud to recognize Dana Carey as the Civilian of the Year.
 Carey is an eighteen-year veteran of the Burleson Police Department, where she began her career as a dispatcher in Communications.
 In November 2016, she was selected as the Property Room Coordinator.